Museums & Galleries

 Charles Conrad was not the first person to call the Flathead Valley home.
-You can explore the valley’s deepest roots and earliest industries through four permanent exhibits at The Museum at Central School.
+You can explore the valley’s deepest roots and earliest industries through four permanent exhibits at the Northwest Montana History Museum.
 Housed in an 1894 schoolhouse, the museum offers exhibits on regional Native American history, the early timber industry and the valley’s earliest European settlers.

 Hockaday Museum of Art